jmfradkin/Metis-Project-2-Linear-Regression/README.md

 2) **web_scraping.ipynb** shows the process of scraping movie data from the 3 websites
 3) **model_testing.ipynb** shows the process of evaluating linear regression models and plotting feature relationships

-The presentation for this project can be found [here](https://drive.google.com/drive/folders/0B6z8C5E5OjF8eTYyeTZ0TG9wSW8).
+The **presentation** for this project can be found [here](https://drive.google.com/drive/folders/0B6z8C5E5OjF8eTYyeTZ0TG9wSW8) and the associated **blog post** can be found [here](https://jamiefradkin.wordpress.com/2016/01/30/metis-project-2-predicting-box-office-performance/).